JustWhit3/ptc-print/README.md

 - Container adaptors: [`std::stack`](https://en.cppreference.com/w/cpp/container/stack), [`std::priority_queue`](https://en.cppreference.com/w/cpp/container/priority_queue).
 - Other types: [`std::complex`](https://en.cppreference.com/w/cpp/numeric/complex), [`std::chrono::duration`](https://en.cppreference.com/w/cpp/chrono/duration).

+These special types printing are characterized by specific `operator <<` overloads.
+These overloads are defined into the `ptc` namespace, therefore they will not work outside of the `ptc::print` objects unless you use the `using namespace ptc` directive (warmly discouraged).

 If you need support to other particular types you can open an issue with a [feature request](https://github.com/JustWhit3/ptc-print/blob/main/.github/ISSUE_TEMPLATE/feature_request.md).

 For example, to print an `std::vector`: